Glossary

 S is for Storming.
 You know... when you are caught up in a sudden overwhelming cloudburst of thoughts which are like seeds.
 When you let it rain down on you so things might root, grow, regenerate.
 No other agenda really.
 Just be in it.

 S is for Story...an account of incidents or events.
 But simply, it just saying.
-And often it is pieced together to suit our needs.
+And often it is pieced together to suit my needs.
 A personal patchwork of how it might go, how it might have gone, or my favorite, how it is just going.
-Embellished by what we think about it.
+Embellished by what I think about it.
 Perhaps story and voice are linked.
 To try to explain why or how can sometime be a story itself.
 Story is not truth, it is a point of view.
 Truth is personal.
-I wish we could all accept that.
+I wish to accept that.
+So many versions.
+The puzzle pieces of existence.
+I need all of them.
+It may seem radical.
+To accept all of them.
+I want to learn.
 2/15/23 A story illustrates going.
 Even though there is no there there. (thanks Dad)

 S is for StoryBoard A collage of ideas, usually for presentation purposes.
 A kind of Storming.
 To inspire.
 Self or Others.